All the Lovers: Composition

-Musically, "All the Lovers" is an electropop-influenced disco track.
+Musically, "All the Lovers" is an electropop-influenced disco and synth-pop track.
 According to the sheet music of the song published at Musicnotes.com by Sony/ATV Music Publishing, "All the Lovers" is composed in the key of C major and follows a midtempo of 142 beats per minute.
 Minogue's vocal range spans from the key of G3 to A4.
 Minogue's breathy and whisper-y vocal delivery and the electronic production of the song make it similar to "I Believe in You", a single from Minogue's greatest hits album Ultimate Kylie (2004).

 Through the lyrics of the song, Minogue invites her lover to dance with her, beginning with a line in which she softly sings "Dance, it's all I wanna do, so won't you dance?
 I'm standing here with you, why won't you move?".
 During the anthemic chorus of the song, which is backed by a warbling synthesizer riff, Minogue asserts that her previous relationships do not "compare" to her present one, singing "All the lovers that have gone before, they don't compare to you / Don't be frightened, just give me a little bit more / They don't compare, all the lovers."
 UK-based music website Popjustice opined that the song is "not really about relaxing while you dance, it's about relaxing into a relationship."
 Fraser McAlpine from BBC Chart Blog felt the "elegiac" and sad-toned chorus "makes the verses transform from a straightforward plea for dancefloor action into what sounds like a demand that everyone join Kylie for one last dance before things become spoiled forever."
 The song features a bridge section in which Minogue again asks her lover to dance with her, after which an electronic breakdown takes place.